(Last updated 4 September 2020)

 - Information is processed on the basis of an individual’s consent

-Jubilee Debt Campaign will always ask for your consent to send you marketing by email.
-Where you give us consent, we will always keep a clear record of how and when this consent was obtained, and you can withdraw this consent at any time by contacting us at firstname.lastname@example.org, 020 7324 4722, or by clicking the unsubscribe link from an email that you receive.
+Jubilee Debt Campaign will always ask for your consent to send you marketing by email, phone or SMS.
+Where you give us consent, we will always keep a clear record of how and when this consent was obtained, and you can withdraw this consent at any time by contacting us at email@example.com, 07450 875495, or by clicking the unsubscribe link from an email that you receive.